 - 1. We have added an ObservationsCatalog table to the database.
 Although not required to maintain the integrity of the data, this table provides a listing of all of the monitoring point and observation type combinations in the database.
 This provides a means by which a user can get simple descriptive information about the variables observed at a location, the most common anticipated query, without the overhead of querying the entire time series table, which can become quite large. - 2.
 We have added a UTCOffset field to the Observations table to ensure that local times recorded in the database can be referenced to standard time and to enable comparison of results across databases that may store observations collected in different time zones (i.e., compare observations from one hydrologic observatory to those collected at another hydrologic observatory located across the country).
 A design choice here was to have UTCOffset as a record level qualifier because even though the time zone and hence offset is likely the same for all measurements at a monitoring point, the offset changes due to daylight savings.
 Some investigators may run data loggers on standard time, while others may adjust for daylight saving or use universal time.
-To avoid the necessity to keep track
+To avoid the necessity to keep track of the system used, or impose a system that might be cumbersome and lead to errors we decided that if the offset was always recorded the precise time would be unambiguous and would reduce the chance for interpretation errors.

-- of the system used, or impose a system that might be cumbersome and lead to errors we decided that if the offset was always recorded the precise time would be unambiguous and would reduce the chance for interpretation errors. - 3.
-We have added an ObservationID to the Observations table to uniquely identify each individual observation and serve as an identifier for use in the definition of logical groupings of observations and sets of observations used to derive other observations. - 4.
+- 3. We have added an ObservationID to the Observations table to uniquely identify each individual observation and serve as an identifier for use in the definition of logical groupings of observations and sets of observations used to derive other observations. - 4.
 We have added two tables, ObservationGroups and GroupDescriptions, which enable the logical grouping of observations (i.e., assigning all observations from a single reservoir profile to one group).
 These tables provide a means of grouping together observations that are logically related. - 5.
 We have added a DerivedFromID to the Observations table and a DerivedFrom table to the database.
 The DerivedFromID points to the DerivedFrom table where the observations from which a quantity was derived are listed (e.g. a daily average discharge value could be linked to the 96 15 minute unit values from which it was derived, or a snow water equivalent value could be linked to the depth and density values from which it was derived). - 6.
 We have combined the AnalysisProcedureCodes and QAQCCodes tables into a single table that indicates the method used to collect the observation and the QAQC associated with that method.
 The description field in this table would describe both the analysis procedure and the QAQC level. - 7.
 We have converted the DataType field to a text field with a controlled vocabulary (rather than a coded value domain) eliminating the need for a value coding table.
-We have added some additional categories to the DataTypes and have renamed the TSInterval field as ObservationSupport to use this field to specifically quantify the time support scale of the measurements.
-The definitions of DataTypes and support scale are given below. - 8.
+We have also added some additional categories to the DataTypes. - 8.
+We have renamed the TSInterval field as ObsTimeSupport to use this field to specifically quantify the time support scale of the measurements.
+The time units of the observation support are to be listed in a new field called TimeUnit.
+In addition, we have added a field to the ObservationTypes table called UnitType, which defines the dimensions of the units.
+The definitions of DataTypes and support scale are given below. - 9.
 We have added a CategoryDefinitions table that stores the categories associated with categorical observations.
 These observations are encoded as double values in the Observations table.